Funding & Incentives

 Employers can find the most up to date list of wage subsidies to hire students through SWPP's Employer Delivery Partners.
 Here is a list of selected SWPP Employer Delivery Partner programs that can support the hiring of business students like ours:

 - Information & Communication Technology Council: WIL Digital

 Work-Integrated Learning Digital (WIL) is a program sponsored by ICTC that develops talent for ICT sectors, supports businesses and increases digital adoption in the Canadian workforce.
-Employers can be subsidized up to $7,000 by hiring a co-op student studying in science, technology, engineering, math or business.
+Employers can be subsidized by hiring a co-op student studying in business, social sciences, arts, science, technology, engineering, or math.
 Employers do not have to be a tech company, but the job must be tech related.

 - Venture for Canada: Atlantic Internship Program

 The Atlantic Internship Program is a paid internship program that provides businesses looking to hire students interested in entrepreneurship and innovation.